This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 5. Wise’s performance

 As for geographical distribution, Wise had already globalized by FY2019, so growth thereafter was incremental across its major existing regions.
-The same expat, migrant, freelancer kept their base in the same major global centers.
+The same customer archetypes, expats, migrants, and freelancers, remained concentrated in the same major global centers.
 If a UK customer sends to India, spends in the U.S., or receives from Australia, the revenue is still “Europe” by customer address.
 So Wise can meaningfully change corridor mix, destination mix, product mix, and currency mix while the top-line regional table barely changes.

 The key question surrounding Wise’s performance is whether its leaders have the tenacity to keep pushing forward as the company reaches its 15-year mark, especially with one co-founder already departed.
 Wise stands out among its competitors and across the fintech industry for its superior business, operating, and technology models.
 Despite some misleading marketing, it is a global case study in launching and scaling a business.
 Even the typically confident CEO of Euronet, which owns Ria Money Transfer, had to acknowledge how tough the digital competition for remittances had become by late 2023: